jongpie/NebulaLogger/docs/index.md

 ### [ComponentLogger](logger-engine/ComponentLogger)

-Controller class used by the light web component `c/logger`
+Controller class used by the lightning web component `logger`

 ### [FlowCollectionLogEntry](logger-engine/FlowCollectionLogEntry)